 Location: 51 Cantonment Street, Fremantle

-While Clancy’s Fish Pub is known for its craft beer and live music, its fish and chips take pride of place.
+Clancy’s Fish Pub may be known for its craft beer and live music, but its delicious beer-battered fish and chips are the real pride of the establishment.
+You can find a range of classic seafood dishes here like grilled barramundi or chilli mussels.

-Clancy’s has developed a reputation for its vibrant atmosphere and tasty meals.
-It hits the sweet spot if you can’t choose between classic fish and chips or good old pub grub.
+Clancy has cultivated a strong reputation for having a vibrant atmosphere to go along with its tasty meals.
+It definitely hits the sweet spot if you can’t choose between classic fish and chips or good old pub grub.

 Twin Fin